nicholsons/comp0034-week8/activities/activities-rest.md

 The syntax for the table is from the [Flask-SQLAlchemy documentation](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#a-minimal-application).
 The table is defined as follows:

 - Define the class with an appropriate name.
-- The tablename should match the tablename in the databse.
+- The tablename should match the tablename in the database.
 - The column names should match the column names used in the database.
 - The column datatypes should match the data types used in the database.

+The classes inherit the Flask-SQLAlchemy Model class.
+This automically gives the class access to functions that will handle the constructor so you don't need to define it.

 The `relationship` between the two tables is defined used the primary and foreign keys with the db.relationship function as follows: